-The 2007 Series 1 Bonds are issued under the General Resolution.
-The front cover of this Official Statement sets forth the maturity dates, principal amounts, and interest rates for the 2007 Series 1 Bonds.
-The Legislature has authorized the issuance of \$2.324 billion of revenue obligations to finance the costs of State transportation facilities and highway projects (Projects), excluding revenue bonds issued to refund Outstanding Bonds, such as the 2007 Series 1 Bonds.
-To date, \$2.307 billion of such obligations (including the \$149 million of revenue obligations sold on February 13, 2007) have been issued.
+The 2007 Series A Bonds are issued under the General Resolution.
+The front cover of this Official Statement sets forth the maturity dates, principal amounts, and interest rates for the 2007 Series A Bonds.
+The Legislature has authorized the issuance of \$2.324 billion of revenue obligations to finance the costs of State transportation facilities and highway projects (Projects), excluding revenue bonds issued to refund Outstanding Bonds.
+To date, and including the 2007 Series A Bonds, \$2.307 billion of such obligations have been issued.

-The 2007 Series 1 Bonds will be dated their date of delivery (expected to be March 8, 2007) and will bear interest from that date payable on January 1 and July 1 of each year, beginning on July 1, 2007.
+The 2007 Series A Bonds will be dated their date of delivery (expected to be March 8, 2007) and will bear interest from that date payable on January 1 and July 1 of each year, beginning on July 1, 2007.

-Interest on the 2007 Series 1 Bonds will be computed on the basis of a 30-day month and a 360day year.
-Principal of and interest on the 2007 Series 1 Bonds will be payable to the person or entity who is, as of the fifteenth day of the month preceding each Interest Payment Date, the registered owner of record, which initially will be The Depository Trust Company, New York, New York (DTC) or its nominee.
+Interest on the 2007 Series A Bonds will be computed on the basis of a 30-day month and a 360-day year.
+Principal of and interest on the 2007 Series A Bonds will be payable to the person or entity who is, as of the fifteenth day of the month preceding each Interest Payment Date, the registered owner of record, which initially will be The Depository Trust Company, New York, New York (DTC) or its nominee.

-The 2007 Series 1 Bonds are issued as fully-registered bonds without coupons in the principal denominations of \$5,000 or any multiples thereof.
+The 2007 Series A Bonds are issued as fully-registered bonds without coupons in the principal denominations of \$5,000 or any multiples thereof.

 The Bank of New York Trust Company, N.A., as successor to J.P.
 Morgan Trust Company, National Association, or its successor, is the trustee for the Bonds (Trustee).
-In addition, the Trustee is the registrar (Registrar) and paying agent (Paying Agent) for the 2007 Series 1 Bonds.
+In addition, the Trustee is the registrar (Registrar) and paying agent (Paying Agent) for the 2007 Series A Bonds.